Detecting regime transitions in time series using dynamic mode decomposition: Discussion

 \section{Discussion}

 We proposed a data-driven method to detect eventual regime changes and transient dynamics in time series.
-Our method is based on the Koopman operator and determining its eigenmodes using dynamic mode decomposition.
-Our approach exploits the fact that transient non-equilibrium dynamics explores the full-dimensional phase space as opposed to equilibrium dynamics which is typically supported on a lower dimensional attractor.
-It further exploits the fact that for a given temporal sampling interval DMD may fail to reconstruct the dynamics during periods of fast relaxation towards an attractor.
+Our method is based on the Koopman operator and on approximating its eigenmodes using dynamic mode decomposition.
+Our approach exploits the fact that transient non-equilibrium dynamics typically evolves on fast time scales and that for a given temporal sampling interval DMD may fail to reconstruct the dynamics during periods of fast relaxation towards an attractor.
+Moreover, transient non-equilibrium dynamics may explore the full-dimensional state space, as opposed to equilibrium dynamics which is typically supported on a lower dimensional attractor.
 We use the reconstruction error between the observations and their DMD approximations as a diagnostic tool to analyze the dynamics and probe transient behaviour and regime changes.
-We have illustrated the effectiveness of our method in artificially prepared data from a chaotic partial differential equation as well as in reanalysis data of the Southern and Northern Hemisphere atmospheric climate data.
+We studied the behaviour of the reconstruction error for different values of the low-rank approximation parameter $r$, and showed that one can use the reconstruction error at fixed values of $r$ as well as the dependency of its statistics, such as mean and variance, to infer transitions.
+We have illustrated the potential of our method to detect transitions and regime changes in artificially prepared data from a chaotic partial differential equation as well as in reanalysis data of the Southern and Northern Hemisphere atmospheric climate data.
 Our method is cost-effective and is able to detect regime changes and transitory dynamics in both cases.
 The diagnostics we propose crucially depends on the transition evolving on a time scale faster than the resolution time scale $\delta t$ used to estimate the Koopman operator.
-If the transition time scale is of the same order as the equilibrium dynamics then the transition dynamics is not detectable, even using subsampling of the time series to increase the time step $\delta t$.\\
+If the transition time scale is of the same order as the equilibrium dynamics then the transition dynamics is not reflected in the magnitude of the reconstruction error, even using subsampling of the time series to increase the time step $\delta t$.
+We have shown, however, that changes in the statistics of the reconstruction error may still be used to detect transitions and a qualitative change of the equilibrium dynamics, even when the reconstruction errors are small for the whole time of the observations.\\

+It is important to stress that our method cannot detect regime transitions per se but only those which occur on time scales which are faster than the sampling time.
+Moreover, our method is entirely data-driven and does not allow for the attribution of causal physical mechanisms responsible for a detected regime change.
+Given these caveats we cannot recommend to employ our method in isolation, but rather to concurrently consult physics-based analyses to draw informed conclusions.\\